SamikshaChitnis/Aura-Doc--AI-Powered-PDF-QA-Web-App/README.md

 - Run: docker-compose up --build
 - This command:

-Builds the Docker image
+-Builds the Docker image
-Installs Python dependencies
+-Installs Python dependencies
-Starts the AuraDoc container
+-Starts the AuraDoc container
-Starts MongoDB container
+-Starts MongoDB container
-Connects both containers automatically
+-Connects both containers automatically

 ### 7. Verify Successful Startup & Open the Application
 - You can now view your Streamlit app in your browser : Local URL: http://localhost:8501